Islamic History - From 7TH To 19TH Century

 • Experimental science was initially developed by ‘Ibn al-Haytham’.
 He proved ‘intromission theory of light’ in his book “Kitabul Manazir” through experimental proof.

-• ‘Ibn-e-Sina’ wrote famous books on medicine including “Al-Qanun fi Tibb” and “Kitabul Shifa”, which were taught in the renaissance Europe.
+• ‘Ibn-e-Sina’ wrote famous books on medicine, including “Al-Qanun fi Tibb” and “Kitabul Shifa,” which were taught in Renaissance Europe.

 • ‘Al-Battani’ corrected the measurement of precession of the axis of Earth.